Nucleon Isovector Axial Form Factors: Methodology for Extracting the Form Factors

+In Appendix~\ref{sec:ff-tabs} we summarize why, with the methodology for momentum insertion through the operator used in this work, improving the lattice calculations ($M_\pi \to 135$~MeV, increasing $M_\pi L > 4$, and reducing $a$) will increasingly give data at $Q^2 < 0.5$~GeV${}^2$.
+Even in this work, most of the data for $Q^2 > 0.7$~GeV${}^2$ comes from the $M_\pi \approx 310$~MeV ensembles.
+If the optimistic scenario presented by the current data, mild dependence on $\{a,M_\pi\}$ as shown in Fig.~\ref{fig:GAdata13} and in Ref.~\cite{Park:2021ypf}, holds then one will have confidence in the final result for $G_A$ also for $0.5 \lesssim Q^2 \lesssim 1.5$~GeV${}^2$ even though its extraction in that region will be from data on $M_\pi > 200$~MeV ensembles.
+To push precision to $Q^2 \sim 5$~GeV${}^2$ to meet the needs of the DUNE experiment will need further algorithmic developments and much higher statistics data.

-A small difference is also observed in $G_A$ extracted using the three strategies.
-A detailed analysis of the extrapolation of these $G_A$ to $Q^2 \to 0$ is presented in Sec.~\ref{sec:aff-gA-rA}, and the marked improvement in the $G_A$, $\GP$, and $G_P$ satisfying the PCAC relation and the PPD hypothesis for the $\Sfour$ and $\Ssim$ strategies is discussed next in Sec.~\ref{ssec:ppd-pcac}.
+A detailed analysis of the extrapolation of these $G_A$ to $Q^2 \to 0$ to get the axial charge $g_A$ is presented in Sec.~\ref{sec:aff-gA-rA}.
+The marked improvement in satisfying the PCAC relation and the PPD hypothesis shown by the $G_A$, $\GP$, and $G_P$ obtained with the $\Sfour$ and $\Ssim$ strategies (which include the $N\pi$ state) is discussed next in Sec.~\ref{ssec:ppd-pcac}.